wafles38/Windscribe-cli_randomizer/Readme.md

 - Upload the script
 - Consider using arrays instead
 - Consider having a one liner to define variables
-- Maybe a Linux script can be made, if Windscribe has a Windows cli.
+- Maybe a Windows script can be made, if Windscribe has a Windows cli.